Leadership for Change Prize 2025

 • Live lesson

-An exciting live lesson will take place online on October 22nd 2025.
-Students will join interactive activities and hear from inspiring leaders.
+The live lesson took place online on October 22nd 2025.
+Students joined interactive activities and heard from inspiring leaders.

 • Competition

-Between September 19th and November 19th 2025, students will enter their media-literacy projects into our global competition.
-Three projects will be awarded funding and mentorship to make them a reality.
-Meet last year’s winners.
+Between September 19th and November 24th 2025, students entered their media-literacy projects into our global competition.
+Three projects have been awarded funding and mentorship to make them a reality.
+Meet the winners.

 • Up to £1,000 funding for the winning schools to deliver the chosen project